MingzheHu-Duke/AKI-Stages-Prediction-and-Detection/README.md

 # Using Machine learning for Acute Kidney Injury Prediction and Early Detection

+Please read the jupyternote book file for a better understanding of the code.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)  **V1.0**